 The campus does not have a water metering system.
-Since it does not get municipal water supply, there are no municipal water meters.
+Since it does not get municipal water supply via pipeline, there are no municipal water meters.
 Flowmeters are not installed on borewells within the campus.
+However, since the municipality gives a bill to the campus for its 100kL water supply.
+That is the only formal document available to track the quantity of water supplied and/or used.